Find a Therapist

 Karen Macmillan

 Karen is a NCPS accredited counsellor and works with adults around a wide range of issues, including anxiety, depression, relationship difficulties and self esteem.
 Her core training is in Transactional Analysis; she attended the specialist training in psychotherapeutic work with ex-boarders with Nick Duffell and Nicola Miller in 2017/18.
-Her first career was as a Chartered Accountant and she brings to her practice an understanding of both corporate and not for profit workplaces.
-She offers short and long term counselling.
+She offers individual short and long term counselling both in person in Hove and online.

 "Start close in, don’t take the second step or the third, start with the first thing close in, the step you don’t want to take."